hamstercage/hamstercage.github.io/content/documentation/theory-of-operation.md

 In the above example, the repository directory has group wheel, and only the user and group have access to it; all the files in the tags have ownership and permissions accordingly.

 This allows you to control who has access to the Hamstercage repo and its contents.
 If you share admin duties for the machines with other people, you can put the repo into a shared directory, but adjust the ownership and permissions so that only the admins have access.

+For best results interacting with the version control system, you should make sure that your umask is set to `002`, so that files created by your version control system are group-writable.
+This ensures that your fellow admins can edit files without having to change their permissions first.

 ## Managing the same file in multiple tags